bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 #### **Step 2.4**

 Now, use `dot` to produce a directed graph.
+Record the command you used in your `READMD.md`.
 Upload this graph as `ex2_digraph.png` in your submission directory.
 You do NOT need to upload the text file of edges you used to make the graph.

 #### **Step 2.5**